Angela Goodwin’s family was down to three gallons of water, with a Fourth of July picnic planned for the next day.

 The situation in West Rockhill Township, where the Goodwins live, as well as neighboring East Rockhill, is different from that of the thousands of people dealing with PFAS contamination caused by the military nationwide, including just 25 miles away in Horsham, Warrington, and Warminster Townships.
 It’s even different from another section of Bucks County where families remain on military-provided bottled water.

-The contamination affecting the Goodwins and 11 other households along the two townships’ border — mostly clustered on Old Bethlehem Pike and Tabor Road — aren’t linked to the military bases, leaving the state to deal with it.
+The contamination affecting the Goodwins and 11 other households along the two townships’ border — mostly clustered on Old Bethlehem Pike and Tabor Road — isn’t linked to the military bases, leaving the state to deal with it.
 Two and a half years later, the residents are still living on state-purchased bottled water and are dissatisfied with the government’s response.

 The plight of these 12 homes raises critical questions as the nation confronts PFAS as a growing crisis: How many other Americans could be unknowingly drinking PFAS-tainted water?
 And in areas where one polluter can’t be easily identified, who will pay for cleaning the water?